rchari66/Blog-Source/content/post/network-protocals.md

 * HTTPS(SSL/TLS)
     * Works on HTTP protocal with encrypted TLS/SSL connection
+        * Browser requests https cert & gets certficate & signature of the ssl cert.
+        * Browser verifies the cert's integrity & identity
+        * Browser creates a symetric key, encrypts it usnig server's public key and sends to server.
+        * Both Browser & Server uses this symetric key to encrypt the messages.

     * Some of SSL cert types
         * Domain Validation SSL
         * Wildcard SSL
         * Multidomain SLL certs
     Note: All browsers enforce SSL certs to be used with HTTP/2.0 protocal.
+    *

 * Ping
     * protocal -  Internet Control Message Protocol (ICMP)